 It’s not a secret that users tend to monetize better as they progress further in the game.
 In this article I will list out some of well-proven recommendations to extend the duration of a game lifecycle and improve game design.

 Some testing should be done before the product is fully released.
 You need to be sure that players will be motivated enough to complete, on average, as much of the game as possible (very few will actually finish all 100 levels of your game, if it will contain that many).
 The best way to achieve it is to allow a limited part of your target audience to play it beforehand and to track their progress using analytics.
 After the first batch of players have tried playing you will realize if there are evident problems in the game process to be fixed, especially concerning player retention.

 When finally you are ready to expose your game to a bigger audience you should be well-prepared to analyze the ongoing performance and provide improvements in a timely manner.
-Here are some points that should be taken into consideration:
+Remember that the game design shouldn’t be in the way of keeping player attention, so here are some points that should be taken into consideration:

 You should schedule your updates even before the game is launched.
 Once players start downloading it and the information flows in it is necessary to analyse all the data and improve the game constantly.
 There should be two types of updates:

 Regular weekly/monthly updates – small improvements should be done regularly and the more users play your game the more frequency of updates is required to keep a game sustainable.

 General updates – once in few months or once in a year.
 This update is related to serious changes in your game.
 When DAU (daily active users) starts decreasing you should be already prepared to put some new catchy features to your game and stimulate users play more.

 Your strategy is to turn your game to your users’ addictive habit which they cannot give up.
 Once people start feeling uncomfortable if they cannot play when they used to – your goal is finally reached.